-(This is an “Appendix” to a multi-part series answering the question: “Who will win the battle to make the next Game of Thrones?”
+(This is another entry to a multi-part series answering the question: “Who will win the battle to make the next Game of Thrones?”
 Previous articles are here:

 Part I: The Introduction and POCD Framework